-To enter a 'Call-sign' (for the Connect by Call or Query by Call commands), press two digits for each letter and number in the 'Call-sign'.
-The first digit is the key on which the letter appears using 1 for

-Q and Z, and the second digit is 1, 2, or 3, to indicate which letter is being entered.
+To enter a 'Call-sign' (for the Connect by Call or Query by Call commands), press two digits for each letter and number in the 'Callsign'.
+The first digit is the key on which the letter appears using 1 for Q and Z, and the second digit is 1, 2, or 3, to indicate which letter is being entered.
 To enter a digit, press the digit followed by 0.
 When finished, end with the pound key (#).
 For example, the letter "K" is entered as "52", the letter "Q" is entered as "11", and the digit "7" is entered as "70".
 'Call-signs' need not be entered in full.
 If a partial 'Call-sign' is entered, ECHOLINK will find the first match among the stations currently logged on.
-ECHOLINK will say, "NOT FOUND"."
+If no match is found among the stations currently logged on, ECHOLINK will say, "NOT FOUND"."